Search

 The service works closely with a variety of other agencies:

-• Primary and Secondary Care.
+• Primary and secondary care

-• Child and Adolescent Mental Health Services.
+• Child and Adolescent Mental Health Services (CAMHS)

 They assist individuals and their families in coping with the experience of psychosis/bipolar disorder, promoting optimal recovery and preventing further episodes of illness.

-The focus is on helping individuals to determine their goals and direction and Identifying the support needed to enable this including;
+The focus is on helping individuals to determine their goals and direction and identifying the support needed to enable this including;

 • Provide psychological interventions on an individual and group basis.